SamruddhiR21/DFIR-ArtifactExplorer/README.md

 ## Usage
 Run the script from the command line:

-- Python Main_Script.py - to parse event IDs:
+- Python Main_Script.py - to parse event IDs of interest.
 - Python Output_Script.py - to consolidate the output in single spreedsheet.

 _Refer the following video for capabilities of parsing event logs artifact._